-I started my journey with self-development over a decade ago (!).
-I was 18 years old and the first book I read on the subject of personal development was How to Win Friends and Influence People.
+I started my journey with self-development over a decade ago when I was just 18 years old.
+One of the first books I read was How to Win Friends and Influence People.
 I remember highlighting profusely and being hungry for each coming chapter.

 It was incredible to me that I had completed my high school education without so much as a single class on the skills and habits required for interpersonal relationships.
 Especially since relationships are often a critical factor in one’s professional and personal growth.

 I've remained hungry for this subject ever since.
-I love learning different strategies and approaches to living my best life.
-This is what led me to start the @ThinkGrowProsper Instagram page.
+I love learning about different perspectives, strategies and approaches to living my best life.
+This is partly what led me to start the @ThinkGrowProsper Instagram page.

-Personal development is the type of education that the world desperately needs but rarely gets.
+Personal development tools are the type of education the world desperately needs but rarely gets.

-Right now, I have over 1.5 million people who follow @thinkgrowprosper to get positive reminders and empowering information delivered to them every single day.
-And thousands more "follow" everyday.
+Right now, I have over 1.5 million people who follow @thinkgrowprosper to get positive reminders and empowering information delivered to them every single day, with that number growing by the thousands each day.
 Somehow, we all intuitively know that personal development is an ongoing process.

 Most people engage in personal development in some way, sometimes without realizing it.
 In its broadest sense, personal development is defined as anything that enhances your quality of life and contributes to the realization of your dreams and aspirations.